twilio/calworkshop/docs/quickstart.rst

     <Response><Say>Hello World</Say></Response>

 This TwiML will do text-to-speech and say "Hello World".
-For outgoing calls, we choose the TwiML url at the time of the call.
-For incoming calls, we set a TwiML URL that is fetched everytime someone calls into our Twilio number.
+For outgoing calls, we choose the TwiML URL at the time of the call.
+For incoming calls, we set a TwiML URL that is fetched every time someone calls into our Twilio number.

 Go to `your Twilio numbers page <https://www.twilio.com/user/account/phone-numbers/incoming>`_ and click on your phone number.
 Change the "Voice URL" field to the Hello World URL